 Specify the name of the SQL Server Database Engine instance that hosts the report server database.
 You can use a default or named instance on a local or remote computer.
 If you are connecting to a named instance, enter the server name in this format: <server>\<instance>.

 To connect to the Database Engine instance, you must use credentials that have permission to log on to the server and update database information.
-The Reporting Services Configuration tool uses your current Windows credentials, but if you do not have a login or database permissions, you must specify a SQL Server database login.
+The Reporting Services Configuration Manager uses your current Windows credentials, but if you do not have a login or database permissions, you must specify a SQL Server database login.
 You cannot specify different Windows credentials.
-If you want to connect as a different Windows user, login as that user and then start the Reporting Services Configuration tool.
+If you want to connect as a different Windows user, login as that user and then start the Reporting Services Configuration Manager.

 Connecting to a remote instance requires that you first enable that instance for remote connections.
 Some versions and editions of SQL Server do not enable remote connections by default.
-To confirm whether remote connections are allowed, use the SQL Server Configuration Manager tool and confirm that the TCP/IP and Named Pipes protocols are enabled.
+To confirm whether remote connections are allowed, use the SQL Server Configuration Manager and confirm that the TCP/IP and Named Pipes protocols are enabled.
 If the remote instance is also a named instance, verify that the SQL Server Browser service is enabled and running on the target server.
-SQL Server Browser provides the port number that is used by the named instance to the Reporting Services Configuration tool.
+SQL Server Browser provides the port number that is used by the named instance to the Reporting Services Configuration Manager.

 Specifies the name of the report server database that stores server data.
 You can specify an existing database or create a new database.

 You can also choose an existing report server database.
-The Reporting Services Configuration tool does not filter out invalid databases.
+The Reporting Services Configuration Manager does not filter out invalid databases.
 Valid databases are based on the report server database schema (you cannot select a database that is missing the necessary tables, views, or stored procedures).
 If you choose a database that was created for an earlier version of Reporting Services, the database will be upgraded to the current format.